otatebe/chfs/doc/chfsd.8.md

 : enables debug mode

 -c db_dir
-: specifies a database directory.
+: specifies a database directory or a DAX device.
 If the directory does not exist, it will be created.

 -s db_size
 : specifies a database size.
 This option is only effective when using the pmemkv.
 Default is 256 MiB.